soapbox-pub/ditto/docs/auth.md

 ### Current Solutions

 1. **Private key text.** Users copy their key between devices/apps, giving apps full control over their key.
 Users might email the key to themselves, or better yet use a password manager, or apps might even provide a QR code for other apps to scan.
 This method is convenient, but it's not secure.
-If the app is compromised, the key is compromised.
+Keys can get compromised in transit, or by a malicious or vulnerable app.

 2. **Browser extension.** For web clients, an extension can expose `getPublicKey` and `signEvent` functions to web-pages without exposing the private key directly.
 This option is secure, but it only works well for laptop/desktop devices.
 On mobile, only FireFox can do it, with no support from Safari or Chrome.
 It also offers no way to share a key across devices on its own.